Direct-to-Implant Breast Cancer Reconstruction in Beverly Hills

 • When performed by our breast surgeons, the results look natural and symmetrical.

-• The procedure requires minimal incisions and scarring.
+• The procedure requires minimal incisions on the breast skin and scarring.

 • You’ll feel confident wearing bathing suits and low-cut clothing.